soundpress/RulesOfNYC/docs/c27/index.rst

 *§ 2-05 Compliance Investigations, Compliance Determinations, Settlements, Interest and Penalties.* ::

-(a) The Bureau investigates and determines underpayments of Prevailing Wages and Supplements by Covered Employers under labor law articles eight and nine, real property tax law Sections 421-a (8), (16)(h), and (17)(g) and New York city administrative code Section 19-142 for Covered Work performed within the two-year period immediately preceding the earlier of: (i) the commencement of the compliance investigation by the Bureau, or (ii) the filing of a written complaint by a Covered Worker with the Bureau or the New York State Department of Labor.
+(a) The Bureau investigates and determines underpayments of Prevailing Wages and Supplements by Covered Employers under labor law articles eight and nine, real property tax law § 421-a(8), (16)(h), and (17)(g) and New York City Administrative Code § 19-142 for Covered Work performed within the two-year period immediately preceding the earlier of: (i) the commencement of the compliance investigation by the Bureau, or (ii) the filing of a written complaint by a Covered Worker with the Bureau or the New York State Department of Labor.

-(b) The Bureau investigates and determines underpayments of Prevailing Wages and Supplements by Covered Employers under New York City administrative code Section 6-109 for Covered Work performed within the three-year period immediately preceding the earlier of: (i) the commencement of the compliance investigation by the Bureau, or (ii) the filing of a written complaint with the Bureau by a Covered Worker, the representative of a Covered Worker or a labor union with an interest in the Covered Work at issue.
+(b) The Bureau investigates and determines underpayments of Prevailing Wages and Supplements by Covered Employers under New York City Administrative Code § 6-109 for Covered Work performed within the three-year period immediately preceding the earlier of: (i) the commencement of the compliance investigation by the Bureau, or (ii) the filing of a written complaint with the Bureau by a Covered Worker, the representative of a Covered Worker or a labor union with an interest in the Covered Work at issue.
 Compliance investigations concerning underpayment of Prevailing Wages and Supplements for Building Service Employees that are also covered by labor law article nine are governed by the provisions of 44 RCNY § 2-05(a).

 (c) The Bureau may decline to investigate and determine underpayments of Prevailing Wages and/or Supplements if the Complaining Worker or the Complaining Worker’s representative has participated in any other legal proceeding to recover the same unpaid Prevailing Wages and/or Supplements that are the subject of the complaint.